dolphinblog/pyscripts/README.md

-## Some python scripts that are used in daily office work.
+## Some python scripts that are used in affairs.

 - Use python3
-- Only personal work record
+- Only personal work/mess-around record